20 Best DEI Survey Questions to Ask in 2026

 Diversity and inclusion surveys offer a safe place for employees, and the direct questions help you understand what employees think by enabling them to provide feedback about the company’s DEI culture.

-The survey data helps you measure diversity and inclusion, determine if there is an issue, and take the proper steps to address them.
+The survey data helps you measure diversity and inclusion, determine if there is an issue, and take the proper steps to address it.

 Employees invest their time, energy, and effort into improving your business – the least you can do is create an environment that makes them feel seen, heard, and safe.